-The Science Museum is a great place to see.
-This museum has loads of interactive exhibits for children to explore including a car driving simulation and flight simulator you are sure to have hours of fun here!
-Little scientists will also enjoy seeing the worlds biggest energy machine with rolling balls that demonstrate kinetic energy.
+- If you have a science loving kids don't miss the super cool Science Museum With loads of interactive exhibits for your children to explore, including a car driving simulation and flight simulator you are sure to have hours of fun here!
+Little scientists will also enjoy seeing the world's biggest energy machine with rolling balls that demonstrate kinetic energy.
 There are lots of live demonstrations going on all the time so you can have a really interactive experience!
 Learn more.

-Head to Victoria Harbour one evening to see the dazzling 'A Symphony of Lights' show where your family can watch the colorful light show on the skyscraper.
+- Head to Victoria Harbour one evening to see the dazzling 'A Symphony of Lights' show where your family can watch the colorful light show on the skyscraper.
 It is synchronized to music and starts at 8pm each evening.
 Your teenagers will enjoy a stroll along the Avenue of Stars where they can check out the plaques honoring Jackie Chan, Bruce Lee and other stars.
 There is even a Jackie Chan gift shop here!